Defer this

 As I recall, an order entering an injunction is immediately appealable.
 The losing party need not await the conclusion of the case before they have the right of appeal, as is otherwise the case.
 In any event, however, Judge Alsup has certified his ruling for interlocutory appeal under the federal statute that accords him the discretion to do so.
 That also gives the government the right to immediate appeal of the order.

 Josh Gerstein considers the political implications of the order’s timing.
 I was blissfully unaware of this lawsuit until last night.
 I have no opinion on the merits.
-I simply have a rooting interest in the assuring the full legal authority of the executive branch to enforce immigration law duly enacted by Congress.
+I simply have a rooting interest in assuring the full legal authority of the executive branch to enforce immigration law duly enacted by Congress.